NEELKALYANI/BuildingConnected/README.md

 8) Note: This fields are temporary selected as by using disposable emails, company verfication is not done, so tender details are not visible.

+9) Currently Rate limiting and pagination was not needed, so script does not include code for that.

-9) The loom link shows that code is fully fuctional.
+10) The loom link shows that code is fully fuctional.
     Link: https://www.loom.com/share/eacc8b07c841464ab6fd20d580272e77?sid=3cc2561e-a756-4478-97cd-10b0b9deb6de**

+11) If you have any doubts feel free to email!!